 Wrapping it up

-In a nutshell encrypting your drives or at least certain volumes that are very important to you is always recommended.
-I personally ensure that my pen drive or any other portable device is also encrypted in order to ensure that my personal data does not fall into the wrong hands.
+In a nutshell, encrypting your drives or at least certain volumes that are very important to you is always recommended.
+I personally ensure that my pen drive or any other portable devices are encrypted in order to ensure that my personal data does not fall into the wrong hands.